yangchenfunstatistics/yangchen.github.io/_pages/about.md

   - /about.html
 ---

-> "The best thing about being a statistician is that you get to play in everyone’s backyard." --John Tukey
+> "The best thing about being a statistician is that you get to play in everyone’s backyard." -- John Tukey

 I am currently an assistant professor at the [Department of Statistics](https://lsa.umich.edu/stats/people/faculty/YangChen.html) at the University of Michigan and a research assistant professor at Michigan Institute for Data Science ([MIDAS](https://midas.umich.edu/)).